sevenstarknight/RayTracing/README.md

 ## IGRF
 pip install igrf

-You'll need to download a fortran compiler to your machine, I've used gfortran so far. this package comes with a CMakeLists.txt that worked for me but I needed to add a setup.cmake (which I borrowed from the IRI2016 package)
+You'll need to download a fortran compiler to your machine, I've used gfortran so far.
+If you are using a virtual environment for python, you might need to update the folder and.... add a setup.cmake (which I borrowed from the IRI2016 package) (this package comes with a CMakeLists.txt that worked for me but I needed add)

 go to venv\Lib\site-pages\igrf